Atari 8-bit computers: Sweet/Liz project

-In 1982, Atari started the Sweet 8 (or Liz NY) and Sweet 16 projects to create an upgraded set of machines that were easier to build and less costly to produce.
-Atari ordered a custom 6502, initially labelled 6502C, but eventually known as SALLY to differentiate it from a standard 6502C.
-SALLY was incorporated into late-production 400 and 800 models, all XL/XE models, and the Atari 5200 and 7800 consoles.
-SALLY adds logic to disable the clock signal, called HALT.
-ANTIC uses this to shut off the CPU to access the data/address bus.
+In 1982, Atari started the Sweet 8 (also called Liz NY) and Sweet 16 projects to create new machines that were easier to build and less costly to produce.
+Atari ordered a custom 6502 with logic to disable the clock signal, called HALT, which ANTIC uses to shut off the CPU to access the data/address bus.
+This "SALLY" CPU was incorporated into late-production 400 and 800 models, all XL/XE models, and the Atari 5200 and Atari 7800 consoles.

-Like the earlier machines, the Sweet 8/16 was intended to be released in two versions: the 1000 with 16 KB, and the 1000X with 64 KB.
-To support expansion, similar to the card slots used in the Apple II, the 1000 series also supports the Parallel Bus Interface (PBI), a single expansion slot on the back of the machine.
-An external chassis can be plugged into the PBI, supporting card slots for further expansion.
+Mirroring the 400/800, two systems were planned, the 1000 with 16 KB and the 1000X with 64 KB, each expandable via a Parallel Bus Interface slot on the back of the machine.

 1200XL

-The original Liz plans were dropped and only one machine using the new design was released.
-Announced at a New York City press conference on December 13, 1982, the rechristened 1200XL was presented at the Winter CES on January 6–9, 1983.
-It shipped in March 1983 with 64 KB of RAM, built-in self test, a redesigned keyboard (with four function keys and a HELP key), and redesigned cable port layout.
-The number of joystick ports was reduced from 4 to 2.
+The original Sweet 8/16 plans were dropped and only one machine using elements of the new design was released.
+Announced at a New York City press conference on December 13, 1982, the 1200XL was presented at the Winter CES on January 6–9, 1983.
+It shipped in March 1983 with 64 KB of RAM, 2 joysticks ports instead of 4, built-in self test, a redesigned keyboard (with four function keys and a HELP key), redesigned cable port layout, and a case designed by Regan Cheng.
 There is no PAL version of the 1200XL.